-As someone who enjoys baking (starting to like cooking more!), I found that I was constantly searching for my measuring cups/spoons and then inadvertently having to search Google for an equivalent measurement of some ingredient required.
+As someone who is becoming more comfortable in the kitchen, I found that I was constantly searching for my measuring cups/spoons and then inadvertently having to search Google for an equivalent measurement of some ingredient required.
 It was turning into a math quiz if I could remember how many ounces were in 4 cups!
 The answer is 32 oz.

 I’ll be honest, it was actually the Mr. that came up with the suggestion of creating something inside the cabinet door to use as a reference.
 It was then my job to come up with a solution and making it actually happen.
 The end result is an easy DIY chalkboard measuring cabinet that we love!

 So not only was I able to create a great reference tool for measuring, but it’s a super easy organizing project that puts your measuring spoons and cups right at your fingertips.
 Win-win!

 Since I’m a bit apprehensive of painting the inside with chalk paint, I opted to use chalkboard paper adhered with double-sided tape that would easily remove if need be.
 (I think I’m still so use to living in a rental that I’m adverse to things being permanent!)